-We think that violence is preventable, peace is possible, and that we are all part of the change.
-We envision safe and healthy communities where children, youth and families maintain healthy relationships and thrive with systems of support.
+We think that violence is preventable, peace is possible and that we are all part of the change.
+We imagine safe communities where everyone has healthy relationships and thrives with support.

 How We Work

 Our work is upstream prevention.
 This means we look at the root causes of violence and work to address them to prevent violence from impacting people in the future.

 Root causes of violence include (but are not limited to):

 - Lack of education

 We work with young people (ages 10-24), who are the most impacted by violence in Multnomah County.
 We support youth-driven activities, projects and events that are done in partnership with trusted adults (teachers, mentors, coaches, etc.)

 Together, youth and adults can make change in their community, build peace, and prevent violence before it starts.

 Crime Prevention through Environmental Design (CPTED) works to improve the spaces people live, learn, play, work, and worship in.
 Also known as “placemaking as peacemaking.”

 Pride, Peace, Prevention (PPP) centers cultural celebrations to build people’s pride in themselves, bring people together to address conflict, and teach ways to heal and prevent harm.